Frequently Asked Questions

 Under the new rules, tenants must give two months' written notice to end a periodic tenancy.
 This applies from day one of the tenancy — there is no minimum period before a tenant can serve notice to leave.
 This replaces the previous one-month notice requirement that applied to most periodic tenancies.
 The notice must be in writing and comply with any requirements in the tenancy agreement.

 You can only increase the rent once in any 12-month period.
-This applies to all periodic tenancies from 1 May 2026.
+This applies to all periodic tenancies from 1st May 2026.
 You cannot make informal rent increase agreements — all increases must go through the formal Section 13 notice process.
 If you attempt an increase without following the correct process, the increase will not be legally effective, even if the tenant verbally or informally agrees.

 A Section 13 notice is the formal legal mechanism for increasing rent in a periodic tenancy.
-You must serve it with the correct notice period — at least one month for monthly tenancies, at least four weeks for weekly tenancies.
+Under the Renters' Rights Act, you must use the prescribed Form 4A and give at least two months' notice (this applies regardless of whether rent is paid monthly or weekly).
 The notice must state the proposed new rent and the date it takes effect.
-You must use the correct prescribed form.
-Increases served without a valid Section 13 notice are legally ineffective regardless of whether the tenant agrees to pay them.
+Any increase not made using a valid Form 4A is legally ineffective, regardless of whether the tenant verbally or informally agrees to pay more.

 Yes.
 A tenant who receives a Section 13 notice can apply to the First-tier Tribunal (Property Chamber) to have the increase assessed.
 The Tribunal determines whether the proposed rent is at or below the market rent for the property.
 If a challenge is submitted, the existing rent remains payable until the Tribunal issues its decision.
 Importantly, the Tribunal cannot set the rent higher than your proposed figure — so challenging an increase carries no 'backfire' risk for tenants.